 Web Development & Software Engineering

 I started playing around with building websites in 2012 while working for a botique digital marketing agency and then two years later used Wordpress to build an LGBT entertainment news website called Dragaholic.
 The site quickly grew in popularity and eventually expanded to also include an eCommerce store that sold drop-ship merchandise.
-By the time I sold the site in late 2015, it had received over one million pageviews and accumulated more that 50,000 social media followers.
+By the time I sold the site in late 2015, it had received over three million pageviews and accumulated more that 50,000 social media followers.